DevSingh98/Tic-Tac-Toe-With-GUI/README.md

   - Refactoring the button creation and actions into a single set, utilizing a `for` loop and storing them in an `ArrayList` for efficiency.
 - **Smart AI**:
   - Introducing a "smart" computer opponent powered by the Minimax algorithm to simulate strategic moves.
+- **Revamped UI**:
+  - Update the UI to reflect more modern characteristics

 ---